-Please click on relevant body part to see common injuries /conditions that occur at these sites.
+Please click on the relevant body part to see common injuries /conditions that occur at these sites.
 Please note this is not a comprehensive list.
 Other injuries/abnormalities at these sites can occur.

 - Rotator Cuff InjuryInjury of one or more of the four tendons which stabilise the shoulder joint (rotator cuff muscles) causes pain, instability and reduces the range of motion of the joint.This usually represents tendinosis (tendinopathy) of the tendon(s), not uncommonly associated with tears that can be large or small.
 Tendinosis can be defined as tendon degeneration.The differentiation between tendinosis and tears, which often co-exist, can be difficult.The supraspinatus tendon is the most commonly affected.
 Usually presents as pain.